-If your business engages in the sale of “real estate, goods, or services” or collection matters with Oregon consumers, your business is subject to statutory consumer protection contained in Oregon’s Unlawful Trade Practices Act (UTPA), ORS 646.605, et. al. The UTPA contains broad enforcement authority and tools for the Oregon Department of Justice (DOJ) to investigate, enjoin, prosecute, and penalize businesses that engage in prohibited trade practices.
+If your business engages in the sale of “real estate, goods, or services” or collection matters in Oregon, your business is subject to statutory consumer protections contained in Oregon’s Unlawful Trade Practices Act (UTPA), ORS 646.605, et. al. The UTPA contains broad enforcement authority and tools for the Oregon Department of Justice (DOJ) to investigate, enjoin, prosecute, and penalize businesses that engage in prohibited trade practices.
+The UTPA is also used by private attorneys to assert statutory claims in civil lawsuits.

-Basically, your business can be shut down prior to a trial on the merits (i.e. via an injunction) and, if found in violation, subject to civil penalties of up to $25,000.00 per violation, plus attorney’s fees, and restitution.
-A pre-trial discovery device called a Civil Investigative Demand (CID) can also be issued pre-suit and require your business to provide the DOJ with documents and other business materials as part of its investigation, which can be very burdensome and costly to comply with.
+Basically, the DOJ can be shut down your business prior to a trial on the merits (i.e. via an injunction) and, if found in violation, subject it to civil penalties of up to $25,000.00 per violation, plus attorney’s fees, and restitution.
+The DOJ also uses a pre-trial discovery device called a Civil Investigative Demand (CID) to require your business to provide documents and other business records as part of its investigation, which can be very burdensome and costly.
+Just responding to a CID can greatly hamper your business operations.
 There is also a private right of action under the UTPA for consumers, which allows them to hire their own attorneys and sue your business and seek the recovery of their attorney’s fee if they prevail.
 This is in addition to the DOJ own enforcement action.
 Here is a link to related UTPA penalties: https://www.oregonlaws.org/ors/646.642

 So, what does your business need to be aware of in order to best comply with the UTPA and avoid these business-killing risks?
 First, you should educate yourself about what conduct is generally prohibited.
 Please see: https://www.oregonlaws.org/ors/646.607